How the rising cost of better education is falling on college students 1

 President Trump is now defending Michael Flynn, his former national safety adviser, who just the day went by pleading for lying to the FBI about his conversations with the Russian ambassador to the U.S.

-Trump tweeted: “I needed to fireplace General Flynn due to the fact he lied to the Vice President and the FBI.
+Trump tweeted: “I needed to fireplace General Flynn because he lied to the Vice President and the FBI.
 He has pled guilty to the ones lies.
-It is a shame because his actions in the course of the transition were lawful.
+It is a shame because his actions during the transition were lawful.
 There was not anything to hide.”